TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.0.6 =
+* Updated french translation
+* Added support for media upload to attach new images to links

 = 5.8.0.5 =
 * Fixed link moderation page to show links submitted by bots with no category